hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 A solution to this problem is to package the dependencies required at runtime within the business network archive before install.
 To achieve this:

-1. Local versons of the following packages should be packaged up using the `npm pack` command:
+1. Local versions of the following packages should be packaged up using the `npm pack` command:
    - `composer-common`
    - `composer-runtime`
    - `composer-runtime-hlfv1`